How to start as a complementary self-employed in Belgium

 You declare your income, your expenses, and your social security contributions as a self-employed person in part II of the tax return.
 Part I is reserved, among other things, for your income as an employee.

 In part II, you choose box XVI if you carry out your complementary activity in parallel of activity as a company director, box XVII if you are a natural person, box XVIII if you are a self-employed person.
-We will guide you step by step here.
+The app calculates the values you should use for you.

 Social security contributions, also known as solidarity contributions